 - Schooling is compulsory for children and young people aged from 6 -17 years unless an exemption from attendance has been granted. - Students are required to attend all time-tabled classes and excursions in order to maximise their learning opportunities.
 Students whose attendance is poor may harm their chances of successfully completing. - ACE requires that all students attend a minimum of 80% of school days throughout the year.
-Failure to achieve this may jeopardise a student's place in the program. - Where the rate of absenteeism is of concern (falls below 70%), the Home Teacher will follow up with parents/carers. - The Home Teacher will refer a student to the Learning Engagement Coordinator (LEC) or Student Support Coordinator (SSC) when they continue to be concerned about a student's lack of attendance (attendance rate continues to be below 70%).
-The LEC/SSC will contact the parent/carer to arrange a meeting to discuss targeted strategies to support the student's attendance and engagement. - If subsequent attendance rates show no improvement, a member of the Leadership Team will send a 'warning' letter to the parent/carer/student informing them that they will be required to attend a meeting and commit to an Attendance Plan. - If the Attendance Plan is not adhered to and improvement isn't shown, the Principal will meet with the parent/carer/student to discuss the student's place in the program. - Class attendance rolls are taken manually by the Home Teacher in the morning and afternoon - All student absences require an explanation and/or a medical certificate.
+Failure to achieve this may jeopardise a student's place in the program. - If a student has completed work but their attendance is low, the College may be unable to authenticate the student's work which may lead to an unsatisfactory result. - Where the rate of absenteeism is of concern (falls below 70%), the Home Teacher will follow up with parents/carers. - The Home Teacher will refer a student to the Learning Engagement Coordinator (LEC) or Student Support Coordinator (SSC) when they continue to be concerned about a student's lack of attendance (attendance rate continues to be below 70%).
+The LEC/SSC will contact the parent/carer to arrange a meeting to discuss targeted strategies to support the student's attendance and engagement. - If subsequent attendance rates show no improvement, a member of the Leadership Team will send a 'warning' letter to the parent/carer/student informing them that they will be required to attend a meeting and commit to an Attendance Plan. - If the Attendance Plan is not adhered to and improvement isn't shown, the Assistant Principal will meet with the parent/carer/student to discuss the student's place in the program. - Class attendance rolls are taken manually by the Home Teacher in the morning and afternoon. - All student absences require an explanation and/or a medical certificate.
 For students under 18, phone confirmation from a parent/guardian is required. - Parents/guardians of students will be notified of any unexplained absences or lateness via the Compass Student Management System.